Biography

 Dániel Péter Biró was co-editor of Search – Journal for New Music and Culture and co-editor (with Harald Krebs) of The String Quartets of Béla Bartók: Tradition and Legacy in Analytical Perspective (Oxford University Press: 2014).
 He was a founding member of the new music ensemble Tsilumos and the Salt New Music Festival and Symposium.

 In 2018 he was appointed Associate Professor for Composition at the Grieg Academy, University of Bergen and in 2019 he was promoted to Professor for Composition.
 In 2018-2019 he completed commissions from the Ultraschall Festival and the Swiss Philosophical Society, performed by Hildegard Rützel, the Ensemble Mixture, the Schola Heidelberg and the ensemble aisthesis.
 In 2019-2022 he continued to write the composition cycle, Ethica, based on texts of Baruch Spinoza, working with the Neue Vocalsolisten, the Norwegian Youth Chamber Music Festival Ensemble, the Bit20 Ensemble and the Klangforum Heidelberg with composition commissions from the Norwegian Youth Chamber Music Festival, Musik der Jahrhunderte, the Akademie der Künste Berlin, the Time of Music Festival and the Ultima Contemporary Music Festival with funding provided from the Arts Council Norway, the Norwegian Composers’ Fund and the Canada Council for the Arts.
+In 2023-2024, he has worked on commissioned works from Kai Wessel, the Ensemble Mixtura and the Arditti String Quartet.
+His recording of his extensive composition cycle Ethica, based on texts of Baruch Spinoza, will be released by Genuin Classics in 2025.

-Dániel Péter Biró was awarded a grant for 2021-2024 from the Norwegian Artistic Research Program for the project Sounding Philosophy, furthering ongoing artistic research connecting music composition, philosophy and science.
+Dániel Péter Biró was awarded a grant for 2021-2025 from the Norwegian Artistic Research Program for the project Sounding Philosophy, furthering ongoing artistic research connecting music composition, philosophy and science.

 His compositions are published by Edition Gravis.